rotki/rotki/docs/usage_guide.rst

 Reset assets database
 -------------------------------------

-There is two options to reset assets database:
+There are two options to reset assets database:

 1. ``Soft Reset`` This option will not reset assets that were added by the user.
 2. ``Hard Reset`` This option will also reset assets that were added by the user.